-5 Yoga poses for your back in pregnancy:
+5 Yoga poses for your Back during Pregnancy:

-- Keep your hands to your sides, palms facing up; relaxed shoulders with a straight neck and an erect back
+- Hold your hands to your sides with the palms facing up.
+Keep your shoulders relaxed with a straight neck and back.

-- For a few your counts, hold your posture and your breath in this position
+- For a few seconds, hold your posture and breath in this position.

-The butterfly pose is most commonly used to open your hips and stretch your pelvic region.
-Accordingly, it is one of the more popular prenatal yoga exercises and is very helpful for women in the lead up to childbirth.
+The butterfly pose is one the most useful poses during pregnancy as its used to open your hips and stretch your pelvic region.
+Accordingly, the butterfly pose is one of the most popular yoga exercises during pregnancy and is very helpful for women in the lead up to childbirth.
 Take a yoga instructor’s help if you need it.

-- Slowly bring your feet in front of you, bent from the knee as it rests on the mat
+- Slowly bring your feet in front of you, bent from the knees as they rests on the mat.

-- Join the soles of the feet together, a comfortable distance away from your pelvis
+- Join the soles of the feet together, as close as is comfortable from your pelvis.

-- Once you are comfortable, you can start holding both, the upward and downward stretches
+- Once you are comfortable, you can start holding both your feet during the up and downward stretches

 - Baby bump permitting, try to pull your joined legs closer to your body

-The cat and cow pose is an excellent pose to try when you are pregnant.
-Not only does the pose stretch the spine but it also tones the abdominal muscles.
-In effect, this pose keeps the spine flexible and improves the blood circulation in the body.
+The cat and cow pose is an excellent pose to try while you’re pregnant.
+Not only does the pose stretch your spine, but it also helps tones those abdominal muscles.
+In effect, this pose keeps your spine flexible while improving the blood circulation in the body.
 Let a yoga instructor guide you if you feel the need to be guided through this.

-- Fold a towel below your knees or a fitness ball below your chest in case of any discomfort during pregnancy
+- Fold a towel below your knees or put a fitness ball below your chest in case of any discomfort.

-- Inhaling, lift your head up, opening your chest and push your back to the ground
+- Inhaling, lift your head up, opening your chest and pushing your back to the ground.

-- Hold the stretch for a few seconds or as is comfortable
+- Hold the stretch for a few seconds, or as long as is comfortable for you.

-- Exhaling, push your back towards the sky and tuck your chin to your chest
+- Exhaling, push your back towards the sky and tuck your chin in towards your chest.

-- Again, hold the stretch for a few seconds or as is comfortable
+- Again, hold the stretch for a few seconds or as long as is comfortable.

-Another saviour prenatal yoga pose for pregnant women is the Kandharasana.
-It helps to open the chest, improves lungs capacity and helps to heal aching shoulders and the back.
-As a result, practising this pose daily (ideally, with the assistance of a yogi) has proven benefits to pregnant women.
+Another savior prenatal yoga pose for pregnant women is the Kandharasana.
+It helps to open the chest, improve lung capacity, and to heal your aching shoulders and back.

-- Let your palms either rest flat on the floor or take a firm grip of your ankles
+- Let your palms either rest flat on the floor or if you can take a firm grip of your ankles.

 - Inhale as you lift your waist up as you arch your back upwards.
-Your body will be supported by your head, hands and feet
+Your body should be kept supported by your head, hands, and feet.

 Savasana is the cooling down or meditative asana in this practise.
 It is designed to consciously relax your body and mind.
 Women often like this asana as it helps to release stress from the body and also helps them to connect with their baby.

-In conclusion, all the five prenatal yoga asanas are great for strengthening your back as well as stretching it to relieve tension and discomfort.
-In the long run, a regular practise of these asanas with the help of your yoga instructor can help you throughout the nine months of your pregnancy and even after the birth.
+All of these 5 prenatal asanas are great for strengthening your back as well as stretching it to relieve any tension or discomfort.
+In the long run, a regular practise of these asanas can help you throughout the 9 months of your pregnancy and even after the birth.